-An overview of the analysis results for non-polarised cylindrical capacitors from small household appliances can be found in Table 18.
+An overview of the analysis results for non-polarised cylindrical capacitors from SENS small appliances can be found in Table 18.
 For the complete results, please refer to Annex C.3.5.

-Table 18: GCMS analysis results from small household appliances (sample No. 5.1 HKG)
+Table 18: GCMS analysis results from SENS small appliances (sample No. 5.1 HKG)